 Write a personal code of ethics for a staff position.
 This should be formulated with a view toward the way relationships with the church, the community, the staff and other professional persons, as well as family should be governed.
 The paper will be 2 to 3 pages in length.
 Choice of the specific ministry position is the student's prerogative.

-This assignment is related to SLO# 1,2, 4 and 6 Due Friday November 8th 11:59 CST.
+The student should seek their mentor's advice on this assignment and include moral code of conduct.
+This assignment is related to SLO# 1, 2, 4 and 6 Due: 10/26.